 - Enter your Freshdesk domain (eg: company.freshdesk.com) and a valid Freshdesk API key before clicking on OK (steps to find your API key)

 - After successful installation, you can click on Settings from the app homepage to connect the Freshdesk groups to respective Slack Channels

-- From here, you can map Freshdesk groups to respective channels by clicking on Connect, in order to post ticket notifications to the relevant channels.
+- From here, you can map Freshdesk groups to respective channels by clicking Connect, in order to post ticket notifications to the relevant channels.
 Both public and private channels can be mapped to the corresponding Freshdesk group.
-However, you will only be able to map the private channels that you are a part of
+However, you will only be able to map the private channels that you are a part of.

 Note: You cannot map multiple Slack channels to one Freshdesk group